DCotterill/halixia-hugo/content/ma/live-class-languages-296.md

 layout: static
 ---

-Learn a new language with live online classes
+Learn a new language with live online classes.

 Learn a new language quickly and efficiently in a fun and interesting environment that also has the benefit of live classes to help get you speaking a new language.